-- 1. A proficient/fluent score on the KELPA2.
+- A proficient/fluent score on the Kansas English Language Proficiency Assessment (KELPA).
+All K-12 English Learners must take the KELPA in the spring.
 Starting in 2017-18, the state criteria to exit a student from an ESOL program is scoring proficient ONE year.
 For the following year, the district must choose one of two statuses for each student: - a. monitored this means the student is not receiving services.
 The district will not receive bilingual funding for a student on monitored status. - b. transitional the district has chosen to provide bilingual services for one year following a proficient KELPA.
 During this year, service must be provided.
 The district will receive bilingual funding for a transitional student only if services are provided. - 2.
 BLT or SIT recommends that the student be exited from ESOL services after one year, due to reasons that are NOT a result limited English proficiency, but that are noted on a student's IEP. - 3.
 Parents withdraw their child from an ESOL program.